rur/treetop/README.markdown

 ### A tool that creates request handlers for nested templates in Go

-HTML web applications typically share a lot of common structure between endpoints.
+HTML web applications typically share a lot of structure between endpoints.
 The Go template library supports nested templates<sup>1</sup>.
 This is a powerful tool that HTML apps can use to reduce boilerplate.
-Treetop adds functions to the template hierarchy so that HTTP endpoints can be constructed from different page configurations.
+Treetop pairs a function with each template so that HTTP endpoints can be constructed for different page configurations.

+#### Template Hierarchy

                   BaseHandler(...)